Implications for the Hubble tension from the ages of the oldest astrophysical objects: Ages of old astrophysical objects and the Hubble tension

-\textbf{OAO ages and the Hubble tension} -- The age-redshift relationship determining the age of the Universe as a function of redshift, $t_U(z)$, is given by:
+The age-redshift relationship determining the age of the Universe as a function of redshift, $t_U(z)$, is given by:

 with $H(z)$ being the Hubble parameter.
-Eq.~(\ref{eq:tz}) shows that the age of the Universe \textit{at any redshift} is inversely proportional to $H_0 \equiv H(z=0)$, so requiring that the Universe be at least as old as high-$z$ OAO at the appropriate redshifts will lead to \textit{upper} limits on $H_0$ -- if $H_0$ is too high, one ends up in the paradoxical situation of the Universe being younger (at a given redshift) than the oldest objects it contains.
+Eq.~(\ref{eq:tz}) shows that the age of the Universe \textit{at any redshift} is inversely proportional to $H_0 \equiv H(z=0)$, so requiring that the Universe be at least as old as high-$z$ OAO at the appropriate redshifts will lead to \textit{upper} limits on $H_0$ -- if $H_0$ is too high, one ends up in the paradoxical situation of the Universe being younger (at a given redshift) than the oldest objects it contains, as with the pre-1998 ``age crisis''.

-In Eq.~(\ref{eq:tz}), $t_U(z)$ picks up most of its contributions at late times ($z \lesssim 10$), and is basically insensitive to pre-recombination physics.
-Therefore, consistency between high-$z$ upper limits on $H_0$ and local $H_0$ measurements provides a test of late-time and/or local new physics, potentially indicating the need for the latter to operate together with early-time new physics to fully solve the HT.
+In Eq.~(\ref{eq:tz}), $t_U(z)$ picks up most of its contributions at late times ($z \lesssim 10$), and is insensitive to pre-recombination physics.
+Consistency between high-$z$ upper limits on $H_0$ and local $H_0$ measurements thus provides a test of late-time and/or local new physics, potentially indicating the need for the latter to operate jointly with early-time new physics to fully solve the Hubble tension~\cite{DiValentino:2020srs,Bernal:2021yli,Boylan-Kolchin:2021fvy}.

 Different models can predict the same value for the present age of the Universe $t_{U0} \equiv t_U(z=0)$, but a significantly different age-redshift relationship for $z>0$.
-Therefore, limits on the age of the Universe \textit{at any redshift} can in principle provide more stringent constraints than limits on the \textit{present} age of the Universe $t_{U0}$, or at least help break degeneracies inherent to the latter.
+Therefore, limits on the age of the Universe \textit{at any redshift} can in principle provide more stringent constraints than limits on the \textit{present} age of the Universe $t_{U0}$, or at least help break degeneracies inherent to the latter (see also Refs.~\cite{Wei:2022plg,Moresco:2022phi} for further discussions).